howardsolutions/docker-bootdev/README.md

 - Docker does have ways to support "persistent state" through `STORAGE VOLUMES`.

 - They're basically a filesystem that lives outside of the container, but can be accessed by the container.

+## Persist Quiz Notes

+- A container's file system is read-write, but when you delete a container, and start a new one from the same image, that new container starts from scratch again with a copy of the image.
+All stateful changes are lost.

+- A volume's file system is read-write, but it lives outside a single container.
+If a container uses a volume, then stateful changes can be persisted to the volume even if the container is deleted.

+- Volumes are often used by applications like Ghost, Grafana, or WordPress to persist data so that when a container is deleted and a new one is created the state of the application isn't lost.

+Containerized applications are typically thought of as ephemeral (temporary).
+If your application breaks just because you deleted and recreated a container... it's not a very good containerization!